- HomeFront Page

 You Are Invited to Become a Part of CSIM

-As president of the board of Christ Sanctuary USA, I would like to personally invite you to visit Christ Sanctuary International in Kampala Uganda.
+We would like to personally invite you to visit Christ Sanctuary International Ministries in Kampala, Uganda.
 We are seeking partners; people and organizations with a desire to share their time and skills.

-Christ Sanctuary International (CSI) is a worldwide organization with its primary emphasis on imparting Christianity and life skills to people in Africa.
-The CSI USA division is registered in Oregon as a non-profit corporation, 501(c)(3).
+Christ Sanctuary International Ministries (CSIM) is a worldwide organization with its primary emphasis on imparting Christianity and life skills to people in Africa.
+The CSIM USA division is registered in Oregon as a non-profit corporation, 501(c)(3).
 We are dedicated to assist schools, farms, clinics and ministry in Uganda and South Africa.

 We invite you to come and visit Africa and stay as long as you would like.
 You can work in the area of your expertise.
 I guarantee it will be a life changing experience.